This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Next, look for a lawyer who makes you feel comfortable.
 This may mean asking about past experiences and cases and getting references from previous clients.

-Vermont Medical Malpractice Cases
+Vermont Medical Malpractice Laws

 The laws that determine how and when you can file a medical malpractice lawsuit vary by state.
 Your lawyer should be an expert in the state’s laws, but you should also have a basic understanding of those that impact you and your child.

 A vital law to be aware of is the statute of limitations, which limits when you can file a case.
-In Vermont, the statute of limitations is two years from when you realized a medical professional harmed your child.[1]
+The statute of limitations in Vermont is three years from the negligent incident.

 Vermont law also requires that you file a certificate of merit to file a lawsuit for medical malpractice.
 The document states that a qualified medical expert reviewed your case and believes it has merit.[2]